2019 MARRCH Annual Conference | Agenda

 Christian Wilton, Scott County Judge

 I will explore the inner workings of drug treatment court including what works and what does not.
 I will talk about the high risk/high need requirement for entry into treatment court.
 I will cover the 5 phases, MAT, incentives and consequences, the importance of a psychologist, law enforcement and providers.
 I will share stories of our participants and where they started.
 I will talk about the impetus for our drug court.
-You can google Jennifer Griffith and my name to see the impetus.
-I am happy to do a 60 or 90 minute presentation.

 - to provide a background on the current drug trade and overdose statistics and the need for drug courts